A Short History of Branding: A Soap Story

 Some time later, another travelling salesman from a different soap company appeared.

 It didn’t take long for a rivalry to emerge between the new soap giants.
 The Great Northern Soap Company versus the Great Southern Soap Company.
+There was a discount war, free samples and special offers.

 They even started advertising to attract attention, with both companies yelling ‘OUR SOAP IS BETTER!’